The Consumer Advisory Group (CAG) provides strategic advice on health matters and health and medical research matters from a consumer perspective.

 AM

-Ms Ainslie Cahill AM is a Consumer Lead – Monash Partners Academic Health Science Centre, an NHMRC-accredited partnership of 12 leading health service, teaching, and research organisations in Melbourne.
+Ms Ainslie Cahill AM is a Consumer Lead with Monash Partners, an NHMRC-accredited partnership of 12 leading health service, teaching, and research organisations in Melbourne.
 She is a respected member of the Australian health community with a broad, non-partisan consumer network, including national and state peak bodies and local community groups.
 Ms Cahill is known for her inclusive and collaborative approach, focusing on equity and better health outcomes for all.

 Current board/advisory positions include Chair, NHMRC-MRFF Interim Consumer Advisory Network, NHMRC Community Observers Working Committee, Department of Health and Aged Care Natural Therapies Review expert advisory panel, Co-Chair, University of NSW Health Systems Research Executive Committee, Consumer Advisor, UNSW-Cancer Council NSW Australian Research Centre for Cancer Survivorship and Australian Health Research Alliance Consumer and Community Advisory Group.